jnqnfe/gong/bin/README.md

 gong-playground
 ===============

-A test program for the `gong` "next-gen" getopt replacement for Rust programs.
+A test program for the `gong` “next-gen” getopt replacement for Rust programs.

-The point of this test program is simply to provide a means of having an interactive play with the underlying library's analysis capabilities.
+The point of this test program is simply to provide a means of having an interactive play with the underlying library’s analysis capabilities.

 ## Usage